Ant0nova/Ant0nova-github.io/README.md

 Here you can fight a little with the monster.
 We get four buttons which we can press:

-to attack the monster,
+1. to attack the monster;

-to launch a strog attack against the monster,
+2. to launch a strog attack against the monster;

-to heal ourselves
+3. to heal ourselves;

-and also to output some log informaition about the past rounds.
+4. and also to output some log informaition about the past rounds.

 Screenshot